mathphysmx/data-science-technologies/flask-restful/README.md

 ## ML-Model-Flask-Deployment

-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a demo project to show how Machine Learn Models are deployed on production using Flask API.

 ### Prerequisites